Sonnet 467

 That cross seems odd;

-There goods not gods salvation brings,
+Where goods, not gods, salvation brings,

 When once we dreamt of righteous might